bjafl-sps/PY-101/Docs/XX_Python-Cheat-Sheet.md

             nickname = input("Come on!
 That's longer than your real names!
 Give me a shorter nickname! ") name = nickname.capitalize()

+# Print chosen nickname as N-A-M-E,
+# by iterating all characters in chosen name
 print(f"Okay then Mr. {age}-years old.
 You'll be known as", end=" ") name_chars = ""
 for c in name:
     name_chars += c.upper() + "-"
 print(name_chars.strip("- "))

+# Ending message
 print(f"Nice meeting you {name}!
 Now I need a nap...")
 ```